 An Overview of Testing Options for dbt (data build tool)

-dbt, also known as data build tool, is a data transformation tool that leverages templated SQL to transform and test data.
-It was developed by dbt Labs, formerly known as Fishtown Analytics.
-Data build tool is part of the modern data stack and helps practitioners apply software development best practices to data pipelines.
+dbt, also known as data build tool, is a data transformation framework that leverages templated SQL to transform and test data. dbt is part of the modern data stack and helps practitioners apply software development best practices on data pipelines.
 Some of these best practices include code modularity, version control, and continuous testing via its built in data quality framework.
 In this article we will focus on how data can be tested with dbt via build in functionality and with additional dbt packages and libraries.
-In future articles we will dive deeper into each of these areas.

 dbt tests in dbt Core

-In dbt there are two categories of tests: Generic tests and Singular tests.
-The difference between the two are that Generic tests are reusable functions(dbt macros) for which you do not have to write the SQL query every time while Singular tests are custom tests you write when a generic test does not cover your use case.
-Regardless of the type of test, behind the scenes the process is the same, dbt will compile code to a SQL SELECT statement and execute it against your database.
+Regardless of the type of data test, the process is the same behind the scenes: dbt will compile the code to a SQL SELECT statement and execute it against your database.
 If any rows are returned by the query, this indicates a failure to dbt.

 dbt Core Generic tests